Will LedPointe replace Pointe?

 A worthy successor to the legend?

-I don't think I'm exaggerating when I say that the biggest premiere of the year is behind us.
-The long-awaited fixture which, in name, should take off from the stage the now-desired "Pointciak" .
-Give freshness to the boring riders, and awaken in the implementers their young ambitious versions, who will want to learn anew another device.
+I guess I'm not exaggerating when I say that the biggest premiere of this year is behind us.
+A long-awaited setting that should take the worn-out "Pointciak" off the stage.
+Give freshness to boring riders, and awaken young, ambitious versions of them in the producers, who will want to learn another device anew.

-Will LedPointe replace our classic?
-Is it time to leave the stage unbeaten?
-Will I want to clone my 10-year-old show onto a new device, and will the notation "NO REPLACEMENTS" disappear in the rider?
-I will suggest to you the answer to these and other questions in the rudest comparison one should not make, but who will forbid me.
+Will LedPointe replace the classic?
+Is it time to leave the stage undefeated?
+Will I feel like cloning my 10-year-old show onto a new device and will the note "NO SUBSTITUTIONS" disappear from the rider?
+I will suggest you the answer to these and other questions in the most vulgar comparison, which should not be made, but who will stop me.

-Seven days of watching a 23-second teaser to finally meet the honorable Mr., or Mrs., here.
-I don't know what kind of name this will be in Czech, but that's the least important thing.
-What is important is that we got a lamp that Robe should have released at least 3-4 years ago.
+Seven days of watching a 23 second trailer to finally meet the esteemed Mr. or Mrs. I don't know what kind of name it will be in Czech, but that's the least important.
+What matters is that we got a lamp that Robe should have released at least 3-4 years ago.

-We fire up the pics and see the classic worm base and head translated from MegaPointe.
-What is striking is certainly the much larger lens than in the classic version.
-The LedPointe is equipped with a 155mm lens, while its predecessor has about 120mm.
-Quite a difference.
+We start the photos and we see a classic worm base and a head transferred from MegaPointe.
+What catches the eye is definitely a much larger lens than in the classic version.
+LedPointe is equipped with a 155mm lens, while its predecessor has about 120mm.
+Quite a big difference.

-The new brother in the vertical position will take us in height 92mm more than its predecessor.
-(575mm vs. 667mm) We will consider the width with a difference of 1mm the same (364mm vs. 363mm), while the depth with the head in the vertical position prevails in favor of the new fixture (250mm vs. 240mm).
+The new brother in a vertical position will take us 92mm more in height than its predecessor.
+(575mm vs 667mm) The width with a difference of 1mm will be considered the same (364mm vs 363mm), while the depth with the head in a vertical position outweighs the advantage of the new frame (250mm vs 240mm).

-The highlight, of course, the weight.
-Because it is essential that you can carry it up a 6m ladder, holding it with one hand, like its predecessor.
-Here, unfortunately, you'll have to bulk up a bit, because we have 6kg more - that's more than 30%.
-However, it seems to me that 21kg is still within reasonable limits.
+The highlight is of course the weight.
+Because it is important that it can be carried up a 6m ladder, holding it with one hand, like its predecessor.
+Here, unfortunately, you have to bulk up a bit, because we have 6kg more - that is over 30%.
+However, it seems to me that 21kg is still within the limits of reason.
 (Pointe - 15kg)

-The waterproof class is the same as its predecessor, i.e. IP20 - although I'll admit frankly that I happened to spill a bucket of water from the classic and it kept working, I wonder if it will be the same here.
+The tightness class is the same as in its predecessor, i.e. IP20 – although I must admit that I have poured a bucket of water out of the classic and it still worked, I wonder if it will be the same here.

 Light source and overall power

-The segment that is probably affected by the biggest changes.
-Even in the name we have that LED...
-You'll be able to slowly get rid of your old worn out HRI 280W and no more dimming (hehe) that fresh bulbs put in ladies!
+The segment that probably has the biggest changes.
+Even in the name we have that LED… You will be able to slowly get rid of your old worn out HRI 280W and you will no longer have to dim (hehe), that fresh bulbs are in, Sir!

-LedPointe has a 280W white LED engine that is patented, so I'll quote its full name.
+LedPointe has a patented 280W white LED engine, so I'll give you the full name.
 The TE™ 280W XP White LED Engine is a replaceable LED module that generates 19,300lm (Pointe 9,870lm).
-In theory, this is twice as much as the Pointe.
-I say in theory because something isn't quite right with the specifications here, but I won't cause confusion until the photometric data is available.
+In theory, that's twice as much as the Pointe.
+I say in theory because I'm a bit confused about the specs here, but I won't confuse you until I have photometric data.

-I will make an edit to this paragraph as Roba decides to add full documentation to their site.
-Hopefully they will do it more efficiently than the LedPointe release.
-(But spiteful I am some today...).
+I'll edit this paragraph when Robe decides to add full documentation to their site.
+Let's hope they do it more efficiently than the LedPointe release.
+(I'm being mean today...)

-LedPointe is equipped with the L3™ system, which is said to provide super extra smooth dimming in 18-bit, and Cpulse™.
-This is a frequency management system prepared for HD and UHD cameras, and is said to be ready for 8K and 16K.
+LedPointe is equipped with L3™, which is supposed to provide super extra smooth 18-bit dimming and Cpulse™, a frequency management system prepared for HD and UHD cameras, supposedly ready for 8K and 16K.

 Colors, colors.

-Let's start with a comparison of C1, the standard color dial.
-The color order is identical to that of the CW 13+1 TV dial - that is, we have a few differences from the classic one.
-For fans of using a color dial - like me, the TV one may not suit, but we are compensated by the CMY mixing.
+Let's start by comparing C1, the standard color wheel.
+The color order is identical to the CW 13+1 TV wheel - so there are a few differences from the classic one.
+For fans of using a color wheel - like me, the TV one may not suit you, but the CMY mixing is supposed to compensate for this.

-The only question that arises is how much power we will lose to CMY.
-It is no secret that the loss of output with this color mixing mode for saturated standard colors like blue or red is drastic.
-Personally, the dream system for me would consist of a classic dial with Pointe (or interchangeable, whoever, what you need) + CMY.
+The only question is how much power we will lose on CMY.
+It is no secret that the loss of output in this color mixing mode for saturated standard colors like blue or red is drastic.
+Personally, my dream system would consist of a classic Pointe wheel (or a replaceable one, who needs what) + CMY.

-For TV geeks, LedPointe is equipped with ChromaTint™ correction capability, another patented engine - green correction.
-In addition, you'll also find a virtual CTO dial in the 3000K - 6700K range and a virtual color dial for the LEE palette.
+For TV geeks, LedPointe is equipped with ChromaTint™ correction, another patented engine – green correction.
+Additionally, we find a virtual CTO wheel in the range of 3000K – 6700K and a virtual color wheel for the LEE palette.

-Two dials are available, and here our habits can be given a little breathing room, although not entirely.
-On the static dial we find this time 5 irises for beam reduction, not like 4 in the standard Pointe.
-As for the other gobos, all we have left from the classic are the characteristic dashes, and on the rest we get 5 brand new gobos.
+We have two discs available and here we can give our habits a little rest, although not completely.
+On the static disc we will find 5 irises for beam reduction this time, not like 4 in the standard Pointe.
+As for the remaining gobos, only characteristic lines remain from the classic, and on the rest we get 5 completely new gobos.

-As a die-hard fan of "DOTS" I regret their removal from the static shield, but the new proposals look quite interesting.
-Fortunately, on the second shield (rotating, interchangeable) you will find the iconic "DOTS", but the rest is a set of new gobos.
+As a die-hard fan of the "Dots", I regret removing them from the static dial, but the new offerings look quite interesting.
+Fortunately, the second dial (rotating, interchangeable) features the iconic "DOTS", but the rest is a set of new gobos.

-I definitely already miss Triangles and Bubbles, but to the brave the world belongs.
+I definitely miss the Triangles and Bubbles already, but the world belongs to the brave.

 Prisms

-The effect from the 6-arm linear prism with the iris 20 gobo on could not be fooled by anything.
-Although I personally am bored with these fans.
-However, for some, this is the most important feature on this device.
+The effect of the 6-arm linear prism with the iris 20 gobo turned on could not be faked.
+Although I personally find these fans boring.
+However, for some it is the most important function in this device.

-To their delight, LedPointe was equipped with classic prisms, namely a 6-arm linear and an 8-arm circular.
-In addition, we also get an 18-arm circular and the mysterious Spektra Beam.
+To their delight, the LedPointe has been equipped with classic prisms, namely a 6-arm linear and an 8-arm circular.
+Additionally, we also get an 18-arm circular and the mysterious Spektra Beam.

 Koło pryzmatów 1 (ch: E + E<>): Niezależny 6-fasetowy liniowy pryzmat obracający się w obu kierunkach z różną prędkością oraz niezależny 18-fasetowy okrągły pryzmat obracający się w obu kierunkach z różną prędkością